The Buying Process

 Make an Italian Will

 It makes sense, at this stage, to make an Italian Will to make sure that your wishes are adhered to in the event of your demise.
-This will be even more important from August 2015 when a new European Directive comes into force.
-This new directive means if you are resident in a country then it will be the law of your residence that applies to your assets rather than the law of nationality unless you have made a Will to cover the assets in that country.
+In August 2015 a European Directive came into force.
+This means that it is the laws in the country of residence that apply to any assets, and not the law of nationality.
+This is unless a Will has been made to cover the assets in that country.

 You are required to name a Fiscal Representative who will act as your liaison with the tax authorities.